astronomer/airflow-chart/UPDATING.md

 ## 1.8.0

 We have removed an unsupported HPA feature in version 1.8.0.
-If users need HPA, they should migrate to using `extraObjects` to define their HPA components.
+If users need HPA, they should use `extraObjects` to define their HPA components.

 ## 1.0.0